apizzimenti/posts/posts/13 - Cool Power Sets.md

 $$ \textbf O (n \cdot \log_2 n) = \textbf O (\log_2 n^n)$$

-This helps greatly with efficiency; the average runtime of this algorithm on a graph of size $2^{20}$ was just over a second.
+This helps greatly with efficiency; the average runtime of this algorithm on a graph with a power set of size $2^{20}$ was just over a second.